yycunc/SAMEclustering/README.md

 #### Cluster ensemble

-Using the clustering results generated in last step, we perform cluster ensemble using EM algorithm.
+Using the individual clustering results generated in last step, we perform cluster ensemble using EM algorithm.

 ```{r cluster ensemble for Zheng dataset, results='hide'}
 cluster.ensemble <- SAMEclustering(Y = t(cluster.result), rep = 3, SEED = 123)
 ```

-Function *SAMEclustering* will output a list for optimal clustering ensemble and clustering number based on AIC and BIC index, respectively.
+Function *SAMEclustering* will output a list with optimal clusters and clustering number based on AIC and BIC index, respectively.

 ```{r ensemble results for Zheng dataset, message=FALSE}
 cluster.ensemble
 ```

-We can compare the clustering results to the true labels using the Adjusted Rand Index (ARI)
+We can compare the clustering results to the true labels using the ARI.
+In our implementation, we use the clusters produced using the BIC criterion as our ensemble solution.

 ```{r ARI calculation for Zheng dataset}
 library(cidr)